thomasclarke1969/documentation/client/rest/identity.md

 # Get a Follows

-Unlike getting an Identity, this operation can be used to quickly test if the authenticated user is following the specified user:
+This operation can be used to quickly test if the authenticated user is following the specified user:

 ```request
 GET /following/:user_id